 ”I tried to stay away from honeybees,” she said in a phone interview with the Times-Standard.
 “I thought it was too weird and too soon to know what I wanted to do already ... but they kept popping up -- bees or beekeepers kept popping up.”

 For example, when she rented a place to live, she realized later that the property was owned by beekeepers, who asked her to help take care of their hives.
 During her senior year, she gave in to her passion for bees and took a semester off to volunteer at a bee research lab.
-After graduating, Spivak traveled throughout South America with a fellow beekeeper in search of other beekeepers and their hives.

 Now Spivak has bred a new kind of honeybee -- Minnesota Hygienic -- which are resistant to a range of pests and pathogens, including the Varroa mite, a destructive parasite that spreads rapidly through Western honeybee colonies.